heydayle/Telegram-vocabulary-saver/README.md

    - You can manually trigger a call by running `chrome.runtime.sendMessage({type:'SAVE_VOCAB', payload:{word:'test', meaning:'example', pageUrl:location.href}})` from the service worker console.
 4. **Validate Telegram API**
    - The worker logs the full API error body when Telegram rejects the request.
 Common causes include invalid tokens, missing chat permissions, or mis-formatted Markdown.
 Ensure the bot is part of the chat and try sending a plain text message with `curl` to confirm the token works.
+5. **Confirm chat IDs**
+   - If you are unsure whether the stored chat ID is correct, temporarily add [@GetIDsBot](https://t.me/getidsbot) to the destination chat and issue `/start`.
+The bot replies with the numeric chat identifier you should paste into the setup or options page.

 After adjusting settings, reload the extension from `chrome://extensions` (click **Reload**) to restart the service worker.